ewinnington/ShortedFaaS/README.md

 ## Will this progress beyond a prototype?

-Probably not, if you have a used case for a function as a service provider use OpenFaaS, fassd, kNative, OpenWhisk, Fn or any other of the cloud provider function as a service services (Azure, AWS, Google Cloud, …).
+Probably not, if you have a use case for a function as a service provider use OpenFaaS, fassd, kNative, OpenWhisk, Fn or any other of the cloud provider function as a service services (Azure, AWS, Google Cloud, …).

 ## Why doesn’t the lambda receive a json object instead of a raw string?